 The sampling unit is catkins, not individual flowers.
 Most flowers from one catkin emerge the same day, and they also wilt at the same time.
-Hence, catkins are recorded as buds (Figure 6), when no stigmas or anthers are visible, and as male (Figure 7) and female (Figure 8) flowers as soon as anthers (m) or stigmas (f) are visible (they are often both red in the early stages, but the colour may vary).
+Hence, catkins are recorded as male or female buds based knowledge from previous years and/or the presence of old catkins (Figure 6), when no stigmas or anthers are visible.
+Catkins are recorded as male (Figure 7) and female (Figure 8) flowers as soon as anthers (m) or stigmas (f) are clearly visible/discernible and protruding (they are often both red in the early stages, but the colour may vary).
 Please notice that the sampling unit may be rooted in a different plot than where they are counted / referred to.
-If the plant is rooted in e.g. subplot A and has stems with flowers reaching into subplot B, the flowers should be counted in B.
+If the plant is rooted in e.g., subplot A and has stems with flowers reaching into subplot B, the flowers should be counted in B. Please notice the distribution of male and female plants in the individual plots and subplots in table 3.

 Figure 6.
 Salix glauca buds.
 It is not possible to discriminate between male and female flowers at this stage.
+Though, based on knowledge from previous years, the buds may be recorded as males or females.